muno17/sqncd/README.md

 - create forgot username page
 - create forgot password page
 - find way to add id to load on every page when logged in
+- create account page
+- create donate page
+- add content to all other pages